ISCDtoolbox/Commons/README.md

 ```
 make install
 ```
 to install the Commons library on your computer.
-Depending on where are located your installation paths, you may also need the administrator rights in order to do that.
+Depending on where your installation paths are located, you may also need the administrator rights in order to do that.
 In this case, you need to type in the command prompt
 ```
 sudo make install
 ```

 ### Installation paths
 By typing "make install" in a command prompt, the Commons library will be installed by default in a lib/iscd/ subdirectory of your home directory.
 You can type
 ```
 echo ${HOME}
 ```